Muz32/sql-challenge/README.md

 ## Step 1: Data Modelling

-I sketched the physical Entity Relationship Diagram (ERD) for the database using https://www.quickdatabasediagrams.com/.
+I sketched the physical Entity Relationship Diagram (ERD) for the database using Quick Database Diagrams (https://www.quickdatabasediagrams.com/).
 This tool assisted in creating and visualising the database schemas, including data types, primary and foreign key constraints, and relationships between table fields.
 The ERD image is located at `EmployeeSQL/ERD sketch.png`.

 ## Step 2: Data Engineering